 In addition, units that were previously subject to certain federal rent restrictions or were receiving another type of long term housing subsidy provided by HUD are not subject to the cap.
-In order to be excepted, the unit must meet the following conditions:
+The unit must be covered under a PBV HAP contract that first became effective on or after 4/18/17.